Beyond Deterministic Translation for Unsupervised Domain Adaptation: Experiments

 \section{Experiments}

 We evaluate the proposed approach on two common UDA benchmarks for semantic segmentation.
 In particular we use the synthetic dataset GTA5~\cite{Richter_2016_GTA5} or SYNTHIA~\cite{Ros_2016_SYNTHIA} with ground-truth annotations as the source domain and the Cityscapes~\cite{Cordts_2016_CitySc} dataset as the target domain with no available annotations during training.
+We provide details about the datasets in the supplementary material.
 We evaluate the performance using the mean intersection over union score (mIoU) across semantic classes on the Cityscapes validation set.
+We rely on MUNIT~\cite{Huang_18_munit} to establish a stochastic translation across the source and target domain.
+We train two different architectures, i.e., DeepLabV2 \cite{chen_2017_deeplab} with ResNet101~\cite{he_2016_resnet} backbone, and FCN-8s~\cite{long_2015_fully} with VGG-16~\cite{simonyan_2014_VGG} backbone.
+We provide implementation details in the supplementary material.